SickChill/SickChill.Wiki/What-is-SickChill.md

 #### Bugs/Issues

-In case you have found a bug and verified that it indeed is a bug, then please report it to our [issue tracker](https://github.com/SickChill/SickChill) so that the Developers can investigate.
+In case you have found a bug and verified that it indeed is a bug, then please report it to our [Discord help channel](https://discord.com/channels/502612977271439372/1048317980343283733) so that the Developers can investigate.
-Note, make sure you follow the [guidelines](https://github.com/SickChill/SickChill#submitting-a-bugissue-ticket) for posting a bug.

 ---